nicholrgUW/smARThistory/README.md

  a Card, it will change its view.
 To move between the Cards swipe up or down.

 To logout, click the vertical ellipsis options, then click Logout.

+I've used <a href="https://github.com/blipinsk/FlippableStackView">Bartosz Lipiński's FlippableStackView</a> for the flippable fragment stack.